marekesz/synchrowords/README.md

 See surveys about synchronizing automata [1,5,6].

 The package contains implementations of heuristic algorithms that find some (possibly short) reset word and the exact exponential algorithm.
-Heuristics include algorithms like Eppstein, SynchroPL, and Beam [4].
+Heuristics include algorithms like Eppstein and Beam [4].
 The exact algorithm is an enhanced version of the fastest known approach based on bidirectional search [2,3].

 The implementation is intented to be highly efficient and includes major improvements.